tillioss/tilli-docs/docs/Glossary.md

 #### Module:
 Refers to our curriculum that have a set of screens called themes based on a particular topic.
 In our case, we have 3 modules to teach children:
--Module 1: Feelings and Emotions
+- Module 1: Feelings and Emotions
--Module 2: Trust
+- Module 2: Trust
--Module 3: Digital Safety
+- Module 3: Digital Safety

 #### Assets:
 Any digital material owned by an organization or individual including text, graphics, audio, video and animations